Transmittal Notice

 - Will ensure that all NIH requirements for the conduct of research are met, including all applicable institutional and ancillary reviews (e.g., scientific review, radiation safety committee review, etc.).

-- The NIH PI may not make a submission to the external IRB for review, until notified by the IRBO that the administrative/local context review is complete, and that submission to the external IRB is allowed to proceed.
+- The NIH PI may not make an initial submission to the external IRB for review, until after IRBO provides clearance via the NIH Institutional Review Memorandum (Memo) indicating that the required materials can be submitted to the external IRB.

 - Will not commence research until all required NIH ancillary committee and IRB approvals have been received.
 (See Policy 3014-106 Ancillary Reviews.)

-- When relying on an external IRB, NIH investigators must comply with the applicable reviewing IRB policies and requirements as well as all applicable NIH policies, including HRPP policies.
+- When relying on an external IRB, NIH investigators must comply with the applicable reviewing IRB policies and requirements as well as all applicable NIH policies, including Human Research Protection Program (HRPP) policies.

 - When the NIH IRB is the reviewing IRB for another institution, it will comply with federal regulation and policy, including NIH policy, and the terms of the executed reliance agreement.